jamesabela/jsfun/README.md

 Question tools
 * [link Two sides](https://jamesabela.github.io/jsfun/linksides.html) - This is a very common exam question where you draw lines between linked items
 * [Sentence ordering quiz](https://jamesabela.github.io/jsfun/scramble.html) - You can either do a word order quiz, sentences or processes
+(The links use a simple encryption to stop students guessing from the link)

 Choosers
 * [3D Lollipop Stick Carousel](https://jamesabela.github.io/jsfun/lollipop.html) - For choosing random names, groups or questions